fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

 # Host Discovery with Nmap

 This project demonstrates various network host discovery techniques using Nmap.
-We explore four distinct scanning methods: ARP scanning, ICMP Echo scanning, ICMP Timestamp scanning, and ICMP Address Mask scanning.
-Each approach leverages different network protocols and operates at different OSI model layers, providing unique advantages for specific scenarios.
+We explore six distinct scanning methods operating across different layers of the OSI model: ARP scanning at Layer 2, ICMP-based scans at Layer 3, and TCP-based scans at Layer 4.
+Each method provides unique advantages and is suited for different network scenarios.

 ## Script Overview